luraess/parallel-gpu-workshop-JuliaCon21/README.md

     - about the `T_eff` metric;
     - on how to run MPI GPU applications on different hardware.

-- [ImplicitGlobalGrid.jl] supports CUDA-aware MPI, i.e., upon exporting the ENV variable `IGG_CUDAAWARE_MPI=1`, device (GPU) pointers can be directly exchanged by MPI bypassing extra buffer copies to the CPU for enhanced performance.
+- [ImplicitGlobalGrid.jl] supports CUDA-aware MPI upon exporting the ENV variable `IGG_CUDAAWARE_MPI=1`; MPI can then access device (GPU) pointers and exchange data directly between GPUs using Remote Direct Memory Access (RDMA) bypassing extra buffer copies to the CPU for enhanced performance.

-- In combination with [ImplicitGlobalGrid.jl], [ParallelStencil.jl] exposes a hiding communication feature accessible through the [`@hide_communication`](https://github.com/luraess/geo-hpc-course/blob/0a722ac5f6da47779dfceadfec79b92c95e9e40e/scripts/heat_2D_multixpu.jl#L61) macro.
+- [ParallelStencil.jl] exposes a hiding communication feature accessible through the [`@hide_communication`](https://github.com/luraess/geo-hpc-course/blob/0a722ac5f6da47779dfceadfec79b92c95e9e40e/scripts/heat_2D_multixpu.jl#L61) macro.
 This macro allows to define a boundary width applied to each local domain in order to split the computation such that:
     1. The boundary cells are first computed
-    2. The MPI communication (boundary exchange procedure) can start
+    2. The communication (boundary exchange procedure) can start
     3. The remaining inner points are computed while boundary exchange is on-going.

     Further infos can be found [here](https://github.com/omlins/ParallelStencil.jl#seamless-interoperability-with-communication-packages-and-hiding-communication).